AYMANK612/elevator_system_jm/README.md

 #Postman Collection
-For convenience, i have include a Postman collection with pre-defined requests to interact with the APIs.
+For convenience, i have included a Postman collection with pre-defined requests to interact with the APIs.
 You can directly import the collection into Postman and use it to test the endpoints.

 APIs included: